insightsengineering/git-synchronizer/README.md

 CLI flag → environment variable → configuration file → default value.

 To check the available names of environment variables, please run `git-synchronizer --help`.

+Please note that providing the list of repositories to be synchronized with a CLI flag is not supported.

 ## Development